SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Oval, Gray Green or Light to Medium Green, Red, Gold or Multicolored, Deciduous.
+Leaves Oval, Bluish Green or Silver or Gray Green, Red or Orange, Deciduous.

 Flowers Showy.
 Fragrant White.
 Flowers in Spring or Fall.
 Has perfect flowers (male and female parts in each flower).

 Prolific, Orange or Red Drupe, Small (0.25 - 0.50 inches), fruiting in Fall or Winter.

 Bark Dark Gray or Light Gray, Blocky or Furrowed.